kibexd/QR-Code-Component-/README.md

 ## Frontend Mentor Challenge

 This project is inspired by a Frontend Mentor challenge - QR Code Component.
-The goal is to replicate the provided design, showcasing your HTML and CSS skills.
+The goal is to replicate the provided design, showcasing my HTML and CSS skills.

-### Challenge Details

-- **Designs:** Check the `/design` folder for both mobile and desktop versions in JPG format.
-- **Assets:** All required assets are available in the `/images` folder.
-- **Style Guide:** Refer to the `style-guide.md` for information on the color palette and fonts.